Skip to content

 Trauma-Social-Media2

-Read more to learn positive coping mechanisms when living with the aftereffects of trauma: resources.lucet.health/toolkit-trauma-awareness/steps-toward-healing-from-ptsd
+Read more to learn healthy ways to cope with the effects of trauma: resources.lucet.health/toolkit-trauma-awareness/steps-toward-healing-from-ptsd

 #MentalHealth #PTSD #PTSDawareness #HealTrauma